duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 *Note that you can also append other parameters after the alias (i.e. `git l --author="Alex"`).*
 Another alternative, is good old Bash alias.
 For example, I have the following entry in my .bashrc file.
-`alias gil=”git log –online –graph”`, allowing me to use `gil` instead of the long command,which is even 2 character shorter than having to type `git l` :).
+`alias gil="git log –online –graph"`, allowing me to use `gil` instead of the long command,which is even 2 character shorter than having to type `git l` :).
 [https://www.blogger.com/null](https://www.blogger.com/null)

 ## 19. Quickly find a commit that broke your feature (EXTRA AWESOME) ##